-On-site field validation - that is, making sure the sensor is fit for purpose - is possible by comparison to a calibration reference sensor, which is usually mounted side by side or alternatively on top of the field sensor.
+On-site field validation - that is, making sure the sensor is fit for purpose - is possible by comparison to a calibration reference sensor.
+Usually mounted by side, alternatively mounted on top of the field sensor.

 Hukseflux's main recommendations for field validations are: